gregpatton/plaid-mode/README.md

 # plaid-mode
-Plaid Mode Google Chrome Extension
+A ludicrous Google Chrome Extension to help the internet go Plaid.